filamentphp/filament/packages/forms/docs/03-fields/13-builder.md

     ->reorderable(false)
 ```

-### Reordering items with buttons instead of drag and drop
+### Reordering items with buttons

-You may use the `reorderableWithButtons()` method to enable reordering items with buttons instead of drag and drop:
+You may use the `reorderableWithButtons()` method to enable reordering items with buttons to move the item up and down:

 ```php
 use Filament\Forms\Components\Builder;